DonggeunYu/MEV-Attack-on-the-BSC/README.md

 2. The victim submits transactions to the private mempool instead of the public mempool.
 3. the attacker analyzes the victim's transactions in the public or private mempool to identify profit opportunities.
 4. The attacker bundles their front-running and back-running transactions with the victim's transactions and submits them to the private Orderflow.
-5. The process involves the attacker returning a portion of the profit gained from the victim (e.g., the attacker may submit MEV fees as gas fees, or pay fees to a specific contract address).
+5. The process involves the attacker returning a portion of the profit gained from the victim (e.g., the attacker may submit MEV fees as gas fees or pay fees to a specific contract address).
-6. validate the execution of the bundle and the appropriateness of the fees to be paid.
+6. Validate the bundle's execution and the appropriateness of the fees to be paid.
 If multiple bundles are submitted for the same victim's transaction, the bundle with the highest fee is selected.
 7. The Block Proposer looks up transactions in the public mempool and private orderflow.
 It then organizes and proposes a block that will bring the highest benefit to the Validator.
 8. The selected Validator builds the block proposed by the Block Proposer.
 9. The victim receives a portion of the profit returned by the attacker in step 5.